Frequently Asked Questions

 Do you ship internationally?

-We ship all around the world.
-Our shipping rates are the lowest of anyone.
-We don't profit from shipping!
-In fact we subsidize ALL shipping methods.
-That is, the price we charge is LOWER than our cost.
-Shipping Charges
+We ship all around the world at the lowest rates of anyone.
+We don't profit from shipping — in fact we subsidize all shipping methods; the price we charge is lower than our cost.
+See our Shipping Charges page for details.

 What language do these DVDs come in?

-ALL except for the Hollywood movies are English only.
+All of our titles except for Hollywood movies are English only.

 My DVD player doesn't play region code 1.

-Most (but not all) of the DVD's we carry are NOT regionally encoded at all (sometimes known as Region Code 0) meaning they will play on ANY DVD player in the world as long as the player is capable of playing NTSC DVD's.
-Most new players can play NTSC or PAL format.
-Also many DVD players now are capable of playing any region.
-We show the region encoding on all of our DVD's on the main individual product pages.
-Hollywood type DVDs and Sunday River Productions (for some dumb reason) are the only ones that we know of that are regionally encoded.
+Most (but not all) of the DVDs we carry are not regionally encoded (Region Code 0), meaning they will play on any DVD player in the world as long as it can play NTSC DVDs.
+Most new players can play NTSC or PAL format, and many are now capable of playing any region.
+We show the region encoding on all individual product pages.
+Hollywood-type DVDs and Sunday River Productions are the only ones we know of that are regionally encoded.

 How much is shipping?

 We pride ourselves on having some of the lowest shipping charges in the business.
-Don't be fooled by cheaper product prices.
-You'll likely find that the shipping charges are unreasonably high. -> Shipping Charges
+Don't be fooled by cheaper product prices elsewhere — you'll likely find that their shipping charges are unreasonably high. → Shipping Charges

 Can I pick up my order?

-Contact us.
-This is now possible.
-We are located in the tiny town of Kensington, CA.
+Yes, this is now possible.
+We are located in the tiny town of Kensington, CA. Please contact us to arrange it.

 How are orders shipped?